MaterializeInc/materialize/doc/developer/design/20240919_replica_expiration.md

 Temporal filters currently require Materialize to maintain all future retractions of data that is currently visible.
-For long windows, the retractions could be at timestamps beyond our next scheduled restart, for example during our weekly DB releases.
+For long windows, the retractions could be at timestamps beyond our next scheduled restart, which is typically our weekly DB release.

 For instance, in the example below, the temporal filter in the `last_30_sec` view causes two diffs to be generated for every row inserted into `events`, the